HowMuchDoINeed.co logo

 How to measure a room for flooring with a tape measure?

-Lay the tape measure flat along the floor from one wall to the opposite wall for both length and width.
-Measure at the longest and widest points.
-Record your measurements, then calculate the area.
+Lay the tape flat along the floor from one wall to the opposite wall, doing this for both length and width.
+Always measure at the longest and widest points.
+Write it down, then multiply to get your area.

 How to measure a room for flooring in metres?

 Measure the length and width in metres using your tape measure.
-Multiply these figures to get the area in square metres (m²).
+Multiply the two figures to get the area in square metres (m²).
 E.g., 3.5 m × 4 m = 14 m².

 How to measure a room for flooring in feet?